IBM/integrity-enforcer/docs/README_DEVELOPMENT.md

 ```

 Three images are built.
-- `integrity-enforcer-operator` is image for operator which manages Integrity Enforcer
+- `integrity-verifier-operator` is image for operator which manages Integrity Verifier
-- `ie-server` is image for IE server
+- `iv-server` is image for IV server
-- `ie-logging` is image for IE logging side car
+- `iv-logging` is image for IV logging side car

 ### Push images
 ```